-The New Hazelton area, named after the hazel bushes on the area's terraces, has been home to the Gitxsan and Wet'suwet'en First Nations people for centuries.
+The Hazeltons, named after the hazel bushes on the area's terraces, have been home to the Gitxsan and Wet'suwet'en First Nations people for centuries.

-In the mid-1860s, the pioneer community of Old Hazelton (now Hazelton Village) started to form along the river, the main trade route at the time.
+In the mid-1860s, the pioneer community of Old Hazelton (now the Village of Hazelton) started to form along the river, the main trade route at the time.
 The Village, also known as Old Town, was a terminus for a fleet of sternwheelers from 1886 to 1913.
-The railway arrived in 1914, and with it came the establishment of New Hazelton and South Hazelton.
+The railway arrived in 1914, and with it came the establishment of the District of New Hazelton and South Hazelton.

-Hazelton Village is referred to as Old Hazelton for a reason.
+The Village of Hazelton is referred to as Old Hazelton for a reason.
 The town's old buildings have been colourfully restored and antique machinery displayed every couple of blocks keeps the pioneer feeling alive here.
 The Riverboat Restaurant, a building in the shape of an old paddleboat, also adds a modern frontier town touch.

-For a shorter walk through time, follow the historical walking tour of Hazelton Village brochure, available from the tourist kiosk by the river (open only in summer).
+For a shorter walk through time, follow the historical walking tour brochure, available from the tourist kiosk by the river (open only in summer).
 The brochure includes information about the many restored historical buildings in Old Town.
 The tourism kiosk also offers free half hour tours.

-Also be sure to check out the Hazelton Pioneer Museum and Archives in the Hazelton Village public library to see photos and artifacts from the era.
+Also be sure to check out the Hazelton Pioneer Museum and Archives in the public library to see photos and artifacts from the era.

 The Community Today

-The Gitxsan are the majority population of the New Hazelton area, with the rest being Wet'suwet'en or of European descent.
+The Gitxsan are the majority population of the Hazeltons, with the rest being Wet'suwet'en or of European descent.
 'Ksan Historical Museum and Village creates an almost magical experience for visitors to learn more about the Gitxsan traditions.
 Visit 'Ksan, a recreated Gitxsan village from the 1800s, and tour the longhouses on site to understand how the people here once lived.